Contemplation's in Compassion

 Artist have always been strong advocates for the moral pulse of society.
 With the current state of our earth and the escalating devaluing of her inhabitants welfare artist have a heavy sense of obligation and urgency in their work.
 Introspective by nature, artists are banding together more frequently on collaborative projects allowing the expression of advocacy with greater social impact.

-The Compassion Fresco is one of these projects.
+Contemplation's in Compassion is one of these projects.
 With an all female cast, we are creating a collection of buon fresco art that takes a feminist approach to this global activism by shining a light on the darkest side of humanity from a position of compassion.

 Compassion is not measured in the depth of emotion you feel, it is in the depth of emotion you let others experience. ~ Creator

-A sample of some of the designs, sketches and preliminary paintings for the Compassion fresco project
+A sample of some of the designs, sketches and preliminary paintings for the Contemplation's in Compassion project

 The True Cost of Animal Farming on Our World and Our Health